Students Throng Bookstores Ahead Of School Opening - UrduPoint

 Students Throng Bookstores Ahead Of School Opening

-Children have already started preparing for school after the holidays, the demand for Dory Moon and other cartoon items has increased, they have started buying school bags, geometry and other items of their favorite characters, bags with pictures of Spider-Man and dolls, while geometry have shown interest in buying.
+Children have already started preparing for school after the holidays.
+They have started buying school bags, geometry boxes and other items of their favorite characters, bags with pictures of Spider-Man and dolls.

 Shopkeepers said that there is more demand for cartoon bags and stationery instead of ordinary bags.
-Furthermore they said that sales have decreased due to the 25 percent increase in the cost of books, copies and stationery.
+They said that sales have decreased due to the 25 percent increase in the cost of books, copies and stationery.
 All businesses are affected by inflation.
 They urged the government to reduce taxes.

 According to a study, students typically perform worse after summer vacation.
 This is all due to a lack of study during the summer vacation.
-As a result, even during the holidays, educationists recommend that children should not take a break from their studies during the vacations.
+As a result, even during the holidays, educationists recommend that children should not take a break from their studies.

 Recent Stories